chesslablab/spablab/CONTRIBUTING.md

 ### But hang on a minute

-It's not always peaches and cream, especially at the beginning of your career path to becoming a full-stack developer.
+It may not be as easy as it sounds, especially at the beginning of your career path to becoming a full-stack developer.
 So I thought that it'd be helpful to share some of my favorite episodes on creating a startupish product, from tesing and DevOps to data science, among others.

 #### React